jotaajunior/adonis-rabbit/README.md

 await Rabbit.nackAll()
 ```

-Reject all the messages.
+Rejects all the messages.

 Parameters:
-1. `requeue?` adds the rejected messages to Queue again.
+1. `requeue?` adds the rejected messages to queue again.

 #### `closeChannel()`

-Closes the Channel.
+Closes the channel.

 #### `closeConnection()`